-In Spring of 2016, my friend Polly’s dog Darwin made his theatrical debut as “Toto” in a local high school’s production of The Wizard of Oz.
-Darwin is a 2 year old Cairn Terrier, just slightly larger but in all other ways identical to “Terry”, the Cairn used in the 1939 film.
-Getting Darwin ready for the production has been the focus of Darwin’s training since he first got the invitation to perform from the show’s wonderful “Dorothy”, talented actor Kayla Fuhst.
+In the Spring of 2016, my friend Polly’s dog Darwin made his theatrical debut as “Toto” in a local high school’s production of The Wizard of Oz.
+At the time, Darwin was a 2 year old Cairn Terrier, just slightly larger but in all other ways identical to “Terry”, the Cairn Terrier used in the 1939 film.
+Getting Darwin ready for the production became the focus of Darwin’s training since he first got the invitation to perform from the show’s wonderful “Dorothy”, talented actor Kayla Fuhst.
 Here’s a summary of what we did to prepare him for the show.

 Polly and Darwin, Spring 2016

-Darwin’s owner and I are thrilled at the prospect of his debut.
-We are provided with a list of behaviors that Darwin will need to be proficient with in his role as Toto.
-Surprisingly, our Toto will not have to spend any time being carried in a basket, nor even ride on a bike - but he will need to follow along in step with Dorothy et al as they make their way along their adventurous path.
+Darwin’s owner and I were thrilled at the prospect of his debut.
+We were given a list of behaviors that Darwin would need to be proficient as "Toto".
+Surprisingly, our Toto did not have to spend any time being carried in a basket, nor did he have to learn how to ride on a bike - but he did need to follow along in step with "Dorothy" and her friends as they made their way along their adventurous path.
 My job was to prepare Darwin for this role so that the on and offstage atmosphere would not be stressful to him.
 We started this by inviting Kayla to visit Darwin in Polly’s home several times before rehearsals begin.
 These first meetings were such fun for both of them, and key to our goal in having a happy dog in the show.

 Kayla and Darwin in rehearsal